hc-tcg/hc-tcg/docs/hooks.md

 ```

 There also exists priority hooks.
 Priority hooks have extra control over the order that each
-listener recieves an event.
+listener receives an event.
 Available priorities are stored in the `common/types/priorities.ts` file.
 There is one "priority dictionary" for each priority hook.
 You can go to references for a certain priority category to see when it is used and how.